drcmda/react-contextual/README.md

 )
 ```

-#### mapContextToProps
+#### mapContextToProps(providers, mapContextToProps)

-subscribe picks prividers and selects state (mapContextToProps).
-If you extend the wrapped component from React.PureComponent it will only render if the props it picked have actually changed, ignoring state changes that do not concern it.
-You can even use [momorized selectors]((https://codesandbox.io/embed/yvx9my007z)) if you like.
+subscribe picks providers and selects state.
+If you extend the wrapped component from React.PureComponent it will only render if the state it picked has changed, ignoring state-changes that do not concern it.
+You can even use [memoized selectors](https://codesandbox.io/embed/yvx9my007z) if you like.

 ```jsx
 // Making store context available under the 'theme' prop